sam-braun/currency-trading/README.md

 # Arbitrage Opportunity Detector

 ## Project Overview
-This application is designed to uncover real-time arbitrage opportunities in the foreign exchange market.
-It scrutinizes variances in currency exchange rates across multiple brokers, employing a mathematical model for triangular arbitrage detection.
-The backend is developed in C++, integrated with a REST API to acquire real-time currency data.
-The frontend is built using React to visually represent the arbitrage opportunities, enhancing user interaction and understanding of potential financial outcomes.
+This application is designed to identify real-time currency trading arbitrage opportunities in the foreign exchange market by employing a model for triangular arbitrage detection.

 ## Getting Started